hth313/OS4/doc/introduction.rst

 search routine in function address tables (``ASRCH``), the code that deals with the assignment bitmap.
 Also the key dispatch routine ``keyDispatch`` (originally named ``KEY-FC``) comes from the Time module and the buffer search routine borrows ideas from the Time module.
+The ``mapAssignments`` function (originally called ``RSTKCA``) comes from the Extended Functions module with additions presents in the Card Reader ROM.

 The ``XBCDBIN`` routine to convert a floating point number number to binary (similar to ``BCDBIN`` found in mainframe, but with more useful